hash-bang/Shoelace/README.md

 In the above scenario the parent `li` item will be selected if the page URL is `/`, `/foo', `/bar` and so on.

 You can also specify `data-selectbyurl-parents="li"` to select all parents up the tree.
 This is useful if your theme requires all branches to be marked as 'active'.

+You can also override the URL matched (the default is the window URL) by setting `data-selectbyurl-url` to the one Shoelace should use when figuring out which item to select.
+This is especially useful in AJAX calls where the main document URL may not match the one requested.

 Link clicking confirmation